Jemma Geoghegan: Early life and education

 Geoghegan was born and raised in Cupar, Scotland.
 She was accepted into the University of Strathclyde, Glasgow, but in 2004 took a year off school before starting her university studies to work as a volunteer teacher in Baddegama, Sri Lanka.
 At the age of 18, she returned to the University of Strathclyde and completed her Bachelor of Science (Honours) in Genetics, specialising in Forensic Biology in 2009.
 She received a scholarship to do a doctorate at the University of Otago and moved to New Zealand.
 She was offered the opportunity to do the PhD by Professor Hamish Spencer, who said he "chose Geoghegan for the post because of her 'interesting' background."
 On completion of her PhD in evolutionary biology in 2012, Geoghegan went to New York where she worked with a group at New York University that was focused on HIV.
-In 2013 she moved to Australia and worked as a postdoctoral research fellow at the University of Sydney from 2013–2017, before getting her own laboratory at Macquarie University.
+In 2013 she moved to Australia and worked as a postdoctoral research fellow at the University of Sydney from 2013 to 2017, before getting her own laboratory at Macquarie University.

 Career

 Geoghegan worked as a lecturer at Macquarie University from 2017 to 2020.
 In 2017 for her research as an evolutionary biologist, she received the Tall Young Poppy Award.

 Since 2020 Geoghegan has been a senior lecturer in the University of Otago's microbiology and immunology department and an associate senior scientist at the Institute of Environmental Science and Research (ESR).
+In August 2023 she was promoted to the Webster Family Chair in Viral Pathogenesis at Otago.